-- FTA Results from Tri-Annual audits conducted on TxDOT. - TxDOT Results from the Tri-Annual audits of the DART SSPP/ASP. - Reports from operators and other field personnel Operator reports are submitted through the accident reporting portal on DART intranet platform.
-These reports can be tracked via the workflow process, OCC Log, related supervisor report and the Risk Management Information System (RMIS) system - Reports from maintenance personnel Maintenance reports are submitted through the accident reporting portal on DART Infostation.
+- FTA - TxDOT - Reports from operators and other field personnel Operator reports are submitted through the accident reporting portal on DART InfoStation.
+These reports can be tracked via the workflow process, OCC Log, related supervisor report and the Risk Management Information System (RMIS) system - Reports from maintenance personnel Maintenance reports are submitted through the accident reporting portal on DART InfoStation.
 These reports can be tracked via the workflow process, OCC Log, related supervisor report and the RMIS system.
-In addition, maintenance also uses Spears database to report damage, labor and to track any form of repair costs - Investigations and review of accidents/incidents Reports from accidents and incidents are tracked through the OCC Log, IndustrySafe and RMIS - Internal Audits Results of Internal Audits are submitted by the Operations Safety - Accident statistics and risk-management information Accident information is captured in the RMIS database, downloaded by DART IT and provided for review.
+In addition, maintenance also uses Spears database to report damage, labor and to track any form of repair costs - Investigations and review of accidents/incidents Reports from accidents and incidents are tracked through the OCC Log, IndustrySafe and RMIS - Internal Audits Results of Internal Audits are submitted by Operations Safety - Accident statistics and risk-management information Accident information is captured in the RMIS database, downloaded by DART IT and provided for review.
 This data is then reviewed by operating division, type and preventability.
 Reports are developed and used to compare to previous months and years. - System data regarding safety-related items The DART hazard ID process allows employees to submit any potential safety issues or hazards into the workflow.
 In addition to beginning the workflow for hazard analysis, the system also maintains a history of employee reports and details of those reports. - Reports from passengers DART Customer Service receives reports from passengers and documents their concerns. - Safety data obtained from external sources When DART receives a communication from an external source, the format is retrieved via email in pdf or word document format and is stored in the Operations Safety compliance section.
 Items submitted are managed and stored via the DART organization Record Management filing system.